daisygunn/heiwa-gallery/README.md

 The filter buttons also change depending on the user as it didn't make sense for a normal to be able to see exhibitions that has finished, were pending or had been cancelled.

-A normal user see's the below:
+A normal user sees only the 'now showing', 'coming soon' and 'show all' options:

 ![](assets/images/exhibitions-filter-normal-user.jpg)

-And an admin user see's the following options:
+And an admin user sees the following options:

 ![](assets/images/exhibition-filter-admin.jpg)